Albany (Liverpool): History

+The Albany comprises 137 apartments in total, made up of two and three-bedroom luxury apartments and penthouses.
+The building has a 24-hour concierge service and features a bespoke car parking stacker system designed and installed by Wöhr Parking, using a short space to store 84 cars.
+The courtyard can be seen through the glass doors from the street and has the largest outdoor Swarovski crystal chandeliers in Europe.

 Architecture

-The building is in three storeys plus a basement, and its front on Old Hall Street has eleven bays.
+The building is three storeys plus a basement, and its front on Old Hall Street has eleven bays.
 The basement is constructed in rusticated granite, the ground floor in rusticated ashlar, and the upper storeys in brick with stone dressings.
-The round-arched entrance is in the central bay, and consists of a granite surround with a keystone, carvings in the spandrels.
+The round-arched entrance is in the central bay and consists of a granite surround with a keystone, carvings in the spandrels.
 Over this is a frieze and a segmental pediment.
 The ground floor windows are three-light sashes, with segmental heads and keystones.
 Above the windows is a cornice.
-The first floor windows also have segmental heads; these contain carved archivolts and tympana.
-The windows in the top floor are smaller, with stone architraves and keystones.
+The first-floor windows also have segmental heads, containing carved archivolts and tympana.
+The windows on the top floor are smaller, with stone architraves and keystones.
 Along the top of the building is a carved frieze, a cornice supported by brackets, and a balustraded parapet.
-The side elevations are plainer, and still include cast iron hoists.
+The side elevations are plainer and still include cast-iron cranes.
 The main entrance contains the original cast iron gates.
 Inside is a coffered and barrel vaulted passage leading to the central courtyard, containing red granite columns and decorated with elaborate plasterwork.

-Today
+In popular culture

-Today the Albany comprises 137 apartments in total, made up of two and three-bedroom luxury apartments and penthouses.
-The building has a 24-hour concierge service and features a bespoke car parking stacker system designed and installed by Wöhr Parking, that makes use of a short space to store 84 cars.
-The courtyard can be seen from through the glass doors from the street and boasts the largest outdoor Swarovski crystal chandeliers in Europe.
-The courtyard draws admiration from many passers-by.
-The Albany was used in the filming of the China Melville TV adaptation The City & the City.
-Ormond Street is a popular spot for filming and the building has appeared in a number of recent TV productions, The Ipcress File, The Irregulars, The Five and The Curse.
+The Albany was used in the filming of the China Miéville TV adaptation The City & the City.
+Ormond Street is a popular spot for filming and the building has appeared in several recent TV productions, The Ipcress File, The Irregulars, The Five and The Curse.